 DePuy claims it will pay for reasonable costs but at what cost?
 How can you put a price tag on pain and suffering?

 If you or a family member faces an uphill battle about a hip implant gone wrong – please do not conquer it alone.
-Contact the medical device lawyers at Anapol Schwartz to find out what your legal options are in regard to filing a DePuy hip implant lawsuit.
+Contact the medical device lawyers at Anapol Weiss to find out what your legal options are in regard to filing a DePuy hip implant lawsuit.